Freelance scams are an unfortunate part of life as a freelancer.

 The bogus over-payment scam

-An unfortunate scam that has victimized many freelancers, including writers, involves getting a large amount of money up-front.
-For writers, this amount is often presented as a down payment on a project.
+An unfortunate scam that has victimized many freelancers involves getting a large amount of money up-front.
+This often presents as a down payment on a project.

-Once they get the check, they deposit it, and then the scammer asks or demands that some of the money get paid back.
+Once a freelancer deposits the payment, the scammer asks or demands that some of the money get paid back.
 The freelancer will return the money, thinking the original payment has cleared.

-Then, they find out that the initial money is gone – either because the check was a forgery or the scammer will request a refund via PayPal or another payment site.
+Then, they find out that the initial money is gone – either because the deposit was fake or the scammer requested a refund.